The edge of discovery: Controlling the local false discovery rate at the margin: Numerical results

 Figure~\ref{fig-regret-asymptotics} shows a log-log plot of the regret as a function of the sample size~$m$.
-The red curve shows the regret of our uncorrected procedure~$\cR_\alpha$ for~$\alpha = 0.05$, which asymptotically tends to $\rho(t_{\alpha})$ and hence asymptotically incurs some non-vanishing regret described in Section~\ref{sec-popn-regret}.
-The blue curve shows the regret of the corrected procedure~$\cR_{\alpha/\pi_0}$ with known~$\pi_0$.
-For larger samples, the simulated regret closely matches the asymptotic prediction from~\eqref{eq-regret-asymptotics}, shown in black.
-The green curve (which is nearly indistinguishable from the blue curve) shows the corrected procedure with an estimated null proportion~$\hat{\pi}_0^\zeta$ based on~\eqref{eq-def-storey} with~$\zeta = 1-m^{-1/5}$.
+The red curve shows the regret of our uncorrected procedure~$\cR_\alpha$ for~$\alpha = 0.05$, which asymptotically tends to $\rho(t_{\alpha})$ and hence asymptotically incurs some non-vanishing regret (shown as a red, dash-dotted line) described in Section~\ref{sec-popn-regret}.
+The solid blue curve shows the regret of the corrected procedure~$\cR_{\alpha/\pi_0}$ with known~$\pi_0$.
+For larger samples, the simulated regret closely matches the asymptotic prediction from~\eqref{eq-regret-asymptotics}, shown as a dash-dotted blue line.
+The solid black curve (which is nearly indistinguishable from the solid blue curve) shows the corrected procedure with an estimated null proportion~$\hat{\pi}_0^\lambda$ based on~\eqref{eq-def-storey} with~$\lambda = 1-m^{-1/5}$.